 Why Do Veterans Make Great Franchisees and Small Business Owners?

-The Small Business Administration (SBA) reports that there are about 31.7 million small businesses in the United States, and franchises make up about 11% of them.
+The Small Business Administration (SBA) reports that there are approximately 31.7 million small businesses in the United States, with franchises constituting about 11% of this number.

 - READ MORE: See our Franchise Guide

 If you’re a Veteran looking to start your own business, a franchise is a great option.
 Here are five reasons you should start a franchise business:

 - A business model that’s proven.
 A franchise is an established business that has a proven track record.
 When you buy a franchise, you’re buying a small business that’s already been successful with many having multiple revenue streams built-in.

 - Turnkey franchise systems.
 Qualified Veterans receive assistance with everything from site selection to build-out to grand opening.
 This franchise system turnkey approach makes it easier for Veterans to get their businesses up and running quickly.

 - Ongoing support.
 In addition to the initial training and support you’ll receive, most franchisors offer ongoing assistance to their franchisees.
 This support can be helpful as you’re growing your business.

 - Brand recognition and marketing.
 When you buy a franchise, you’re buying into a brand that’s already well-known and has a loyal customer base.
 This can give you a leg up on the competition, especially when it comes to marketing.